-Kodi mediacenter can maintain a common medialibrary on MySQL database server.
+Kodi mediacenter can maintain a common medialibrary on MySQL/MariaDB database server.
 This way a media library, including "watched" and "in progress" marks, can be synchronized between several Kodi instances.
 The official Kodi Wiki provides instructions on how to set up MySQL server on various platforms, however those instructions do not include LibreELEC — a popular mediacenter software based on Kodi that runs on various platforms, including different versions of Raspberry Pi single-board computers.

 LibreELEC is basically Kodi running on top of a stripped-down variant of Linux OS.
 LibreELEC does not include any packet manager that allows to install third-party software, so installing MySQL is not a straightforward task.
 However, some Linux programs can be installed as Kodi addons (a special feature of Kodi for LibreELEC that is not available on other platforms).
 In fact, there is an unofficial LAMP addon (Linux, Apache, MySQL, PHP) that includes MySQL server, but, in my opinion, this addon is redundant if you need just a shared Kodi medialibrary.

 Another option of installing MySQL server on LibreELEC is using a Docker container.
 LibreELEC provides a binary Docker addon for all platforms, including Raspberry Pi, so this method can be applied on x86 as well (I'm not sure if there are MySQL Docker images for other hardware platforms).

 Instead of proper MySQL you can use MariaDB that is a compatible fork of MySQL from the original MySQL authors.
 Kodi supports both.
 MariaDB uses the same console and SQL commands as MySQL so the procedure is the same for both database servers.